Is Coconut Low FODMAP? Milk, Cream, Flour, and Flesh

 Plain unsweetened coconut yogurt is often low FODMAP in a small serve, but the exact amount depends on the brand, because different companies thicken their coconut yogurt with different ingredients.
 Check the specific product you buy.

-What to watch for on the label:
+Watch for two things on the label:

 • Inulin or chicory root fiber.
 Both are high-FODMAP fructans, even in small amounts.
 Some coconut yogurts add these as a prebiotic or thickener.
 Skip anything with either in the ingredients.